scalar-labs/scalar-kubernetes/docs/AzureMarketplaceGuide.md

    az login
    ```

-1. Create a `service principal` for authentication of your private container registry according to the [Azure Official Document (Azure Container Registry authentication with service principals)](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-auth-service-principal).
+1. Create a `service principal` for authentication to your private container registry according to the [Azure Official Document (Azure Container Registry authentication with service principals)](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-auth-service-principal).
-   * We use a `Service principal ID` and a `Service principal password` in the next step.
+   * We use the `Service principal ID` and the `Service principal password` in the next step.

-1. Create a `reg-acr-secrets` secret resource for pulling Scalar product images from your private container registry.
+1. Create a `reg-acr-secrets` secret resource for pulling the container images from your private container registry.
    ```console
    kubectl create secret docker-registry reg-acr-secrets \
      --docker-server=<your private container registry login server> \